lliendo/Radar/docs/server-configuration.rst

     Radar does not provide any built-in mechanisms to do these kind of things because that responsability is left to plugins.
-For the moment we're not going to describe how to write a plugin but how install them.
+For the moment we're not going to describe how to write a plugin but how to install them.

     As described previously there is one plugin directory defined in the main configuration file.
 This directory holds all the plugins managed by Radar.
     How is the layout of this directory ?
-If you read the previous sections you noticed that you have full freedom to layout monitors, checks and contacts directories.
+If you've read previous sections you noticed that you have full freedom to layout monitors, checks and contacts directories.
 This is not the case for the plugins directory.